The Quest Programme for Gay Men (London)

 WHAT IS IT?

-The Quest Programme is a psycho-educational and experiential process that allows participants to reclaim and reintegrate all aspects of themselves.
+The Quest Programme is a psycho-educational and experiential process that allows participants to create a life they wholeheartedly love.

 A team of professional Group Facilitators and certified Coaches take participants on an exhilarating and life changing journey that is intense, revealing, nurturing and profound.

-The Quest Programme, organised in groups of up to 20 gay men, draws upon the latest evidence based practices including – self-inquiry, discussions in small and large groups, sharing memories, psychological exploration, visualisation, book work, journaling, coaching, self reflection and contributions from practitioners including Brené Brown, Alan Downs and David Richo.
+The Quest Programme, organised in groups of up to 16 gay men, draws upon the latest evidence based practices including – self-inquiry, discussions in pairs/triads, small and large groups, sharing memories, psychological exploration, mindfulness, book work, journaling, coaching, self reflection and contributions from practitioners including Brené Brown, Alan Downs and David Richo.

 During the process, participants get to grieve the past, release thoughts and beliefs that are no longer serving them, and practice new behaviours and beliefs that move them forward to living a life of fulfillment, connection and authentic self expression.